-In response to the potential impacts to Chinook salmon and steelhead, the Renewal Corporation (2018) developed targets for increased access to spawning habitat for Chinook salmon and steelhead based on typical spawning redd dimensions for the two species due to the Proposed Action.
+In response to the potential impacts to Chinook salmon and steelhead, the Renewal Corporation (2018) developed targets for increased access to spawning habitat for Chinook salmon and steelhead based on typical spawning redd dimensions for the two species.
 These targets are anticipated to offset the anticipated short-term loss of Chinook salmon redds and adult steelhead due to reservoir drawdown.
-Fortune et al. (1966) used 21 square yards (yd) and 26 yd of suitable gravel per Chinook salmon redd and steelhead redd, respectively, to calculate spawning potential in areas of the Klamath River and selected tributaries upstream of Iron Gate Dam (Table 2-2).
+Fortune et al. (1966) used 21 yd2 and 26 yd2 of suitable gravel per Chinook salmon redd and steelhead redd, respectively, to calculate spawning potential in areas of the Klamath River and selected tributaries upstream of Iron Gate Dam (Table 2-2).
 These areas are approximately four times the approximate redd size for each species to allow for interred space when estimating the capacity of spawning gravel areas (Burner 1951).